 My wife recently bought a box of Borax to use in the laundry as we attempt to shift away from chemical cleaners and factory-made detergents in our household.
 You can read a bit about Borax here.
-As the link explains, borax is a mineral substance. (to capitalize or not..it’s a brand-name in the above photo, but it’s also a chemical compound in which case I don’t think it should be) Anyway, I’ve become familiar with borax/Borax over the years because it seems to be a mainstay in the household cleaning arsenal of most Amish women.
+As the link explains, borax is a mineral substance. (to capitalize or not..it’s a brand-name in the above photo, but it’s also a chemical compound in which case I don’t think it should be) Anyway, I’ve become familiar with this stuff over the years because it seems to be a mainstay in the household cleaning arsenal of most Amish women.
 A combination of it, lard, and lye can make for a mighty fine soap.

-1 /2 cup Borax soap
+- /2 cup Borax soap

-11 pints cold soft water
+- 11 pints cold soft water

-9 pints melted grease (just melted enough to pour)
+- 9 pints melted grease (just melted enough to pour)

-2 cans lye
+- 2 cans lye

-Dissolve the Borax soap in the cold soft water.
+- Dissolve the soap in the cold soft water.
 Add grease and stir.
 Then gradually add the lye.
 Stir until it forms soap.
 Let it set in dish pans and cool.
 After it's cold then cut it in chunks.
 Works best when you use soft water to do your laundry.